xian-network/xian-core/README.md

 ## API Endpoints Documentation

 This section documents the available API endpoints for querying the application state and interacting with transactions.
-Each query and transaction request is made to the Tendermint RPC interface with specific paths to interact with the application.
+Each query and transaction request is made to the cometbft RPC interface with specific paths to interact with the application.

 ### Query Application State